ramblingsofadev/docs/content-negotiation.md

 Aphiria provides the following formatters out of the box:

-* `FormUrlEncodedMediaTypeFormatter`
 * `HtmlMediaTypeFormatter`
 * `JsonMediaTypeFormatter`
 * `PlainTextMediaTypeFormatter`
+* `XmlMediaTypeFormatter`

-Under the hood, `FormUrlEncodedMediaTypeFormatter` and `JsonMediaTypeFormatter` use Aphiria's [serialization library](serialization.md) to (de)serialize values.  `HtmlMediaTypeFormatter` and `PlainTextMediaTypeFormatter` only handle strings - they do not deal with objects or arrays.
+> **Note:** `HtmlMediaTypeFormatter` and `PlainTextMediaTypeFormatter` only handle strings - they do not deal with objects or arrays.

+<h3 id="customizing-deserialization">Customizing (De)Serialization</h3>

+Under the hood, `JsonMediaTypeFormatter` and `XmlMediaTypeFormatter` use Symfony's <a href="https://symfony.com/doc/current/components/serializer.html" target="_blank">serialization component</a> to (de)serialize values.
+Aphiria provides a <a href="https://github.com/aphiria/aphiria/blob/master/src/Framework/src/Serialization/Binders/SymfonySerializerBinder.php" target="_blank">binder</a> and some config settings in _config.php_ under `aphiria.serialization` to help you get started.
+For more in-depth tutorials on how to customize Symfony's serializer, refer to <a href="https://symfony.com/doc/current/components/serializer.html" target="_blank">its documentation</a>.